hyperstack-org/hyperstack/docs/dsl-client/hyper-component.md

 end
 ```

-The purpose of the render callback is syntactic.
+The purpose of the render method is syntactic.
 Many components consist of a static outer container with possibly some parameters, and most component's render method by necessity will be longer than the normal *10 line* ruby style guideline.
-The render call back solves both these problems by allowing the outer container to be specified as part of the callback parameter (which reads very nicely) and because the render code is now specified as a block you avoid the 10 line limitation, while encouraging the rest of your methods to adhere to normal ruby style guides
+The render method solves both these problems by allowing the outer container to be specified as part of the method parameter (which reads very nicely) and because the render code is now specified as a block you avoid the 10 line limitation, while encouraging the rest of your methods to adhere to normal ruby style guides

 ### Before Mounting (first render)